ysyisyourbrother/ysyisyourbrother/README.md

 ### Hi there, I'm [Brandon Ye](http://www.brandonye.tech/) 🎉

 - 🧑🏻‍💻 Ph.D.
 Student at SMClab@SYSU
-- 🤔 Woking on Mobile Edge Computing
+- 🤔 Woking on Parallel and Distributed Deep Learning System
 - ⚡ Go, Python, C++...
-- 💬 I’m looking for opportunity and cooperation on Mobile DLSys
+- 💬 I’m looking for opportunity and cooperation on Deep Learning System on Mobile/DataCenter